thecognifly/CogniFly-STL/Cognifly_T265/readme.md

 The Cognifly is a drone with easy manufacturing, allowing customization and autonomous flight.
 It has an optical flow and lidar, allowing position and altitude hold, and a Raspberry Pi Zero 2W, allowing wireless control and data processing.
-A Pi camera can be linked to the Raspberry pi allows image processing to do an autonomous flight.
 The flight controller is working with INAV, which allows an easy configuration of the drone.